 Education, Experience & Requirements

-- Bachelor’s Degree in related field with minimum of two years’ experience
+- Bachelor’s Degree in a related field with a minimum of two years’ experience

-- Ability to treat clients, co-workers and public in a respectful and courteous manner at all times
+- Ability to treat clients, co-workers, and the public in a respectful and courteous manner at all times

 - Ability to remain calm and focused in the face of other people’s distress